gokulmInfy/m2x-arduino/README.md

 1. Clone the [jsonlite](https://github.com/citrusbyte/jsonlite) repository.

-   **NOTE**: Since we are now using the old v1.1.2 API(we will migrate to the new API soon), please use the fork version of jsonlite listed above instead of the original one.
+   **NOTE**: Since we are now using the old v1.1.2 API (we will migrate to the new API soon), please use the fork version of jsonlite listed above instead of the original one.

 2. Open the Arduino IDE, click `Sketch->Import Library...->Add Library...`, then navigate to `amalgamated/jsonlite` folder in the cloned jsonlite repository.
 The jsonlite library will be imported to Arduino this way.

-   **NOTE**: If you cloned the jsonlite library, there will be 3 folders named jsonlite:
+   **NOTE**: If you cloned the jsonlite library, there will be three (3) folders named jsonlite:
    * `jsonlite`: the repo folder
    * `jsonlite/jsonlite`: the un-flattened jsonlite source folder
    * `jsonlite/amalgamated/jsonlite`: the flattened jsonlite source for arduino

-   The last one here should be the one to use, the first 2 won't work!
+   You should use the final library listed here as the first two won't work!
 3. Use the instructions outlined in Step 2 above to import the `M2XStreamClient` library in the current folder.
 4. Now you can find M2X examples under `File->Examples->M2XStreamClient`
-5. Enjoy coding!

 Hardware Setup
 ==============